Mike Leavitt: Early career

-Leavitt's business career started with his joining The Leavitt Group, a regional insurance company founded by his father, Dixie.
+Leavitt's business career started with his joining The Leavitt Group, a regional insurance company founded by his father.
 He rose to become the company's president and CEO and presided over a period of expansion.
 He was subsequently appointed to the boards of directors of numerous local and regional companies, including Utah Power and Light, as well as a member of the Utah State Board of Regents.
 As a regent, he helped oversee Utah's nine public colleges and universities.
 For four years, he was chair of Southern Utah University's (SUU) board of trustees.

 In 1976, Leavitt assisted his father, then a Utah state senator, in an unsuccessful campaign for governor.
 He worked on a number of U.S. Senate campaigns through the 1980s for Jake Garn and Orrin Hatch.

-Public service
+Political career

 Governor of Utah

 Leavitt first ran for governor in 1992.
 He had tough competition in the Republican Party primary from Richard Eyre who had more delegates vote for him at the state Republican convention.
 He defeated Independent Party candidate Merrill Cook and Democratic nominee Stewart Hanson in the general election, becoming the 14th Governor of the State of Utah.

 A holiday fire shortly before noon on December 15, 1993, destroyed much of the Utah Governor's Mansion, but spared the lives of the first family and staff (Jacalyn Leavitt and some members of the family and staff were in the home at the time of the fire).

 Leavitt was re-elected in 1996 with the largest vote total in state history.
 While Governor, he and Roy Romer of Colorado were the two key founders of Western Governors University in 1997, one of the first exclusively online schools in the nation.
 In addition to Leavitt and Romer, 17 other governors signed legislation creating the school as a non-profit private university.

 In 2000, Leavitt became only the second governor in Utah history to be re-elected to a third term.
-As governor, he held leadership positions in national and regional organizations, such as the Council of State Governments, over which he presided for a year.
+As governor, he held leadership positions in national and regional organizations, which included chairing the Republican Governors Association from 1994 to 1995, the Western Governors Association from 1995 to 1996, the Council of State Governments from 1996 to 1997, and the National Governors Association from 1999 to 2000.

-EPA Administrator
+EPA administrator

-On August 11, 2003, President George W. Bush nominated Leavitt as Administrator of the United States Environmental Protection Agency (EPA) at a press conference in Aurora, Colorado.
-He was confirmed on October 28, 2003 by a vote of 88–8 in the United States Senate.
+On August 11, 2003, President George W. Bush nominated Leavitt as Administrator of the EPA at a press conference in Aurora, Colorado.
+He was confirmed on October 28, 2003, by a vote of 88–8 in the United States Senate.
 On November 5, having resigned the governorship, Leavitt was sworn in as the 10th Administrator of the EPA.

 At the EPA he implemented higher standards for ozone, diesel fuels and other air pollutants.
 He organized and managed a collaboration to develop a federal plan to clean up the Great Lakes.
 He is also the co-author of an environmental policy called Enlibra.